biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	singularity.cacheDir = "$baseDir/singularity"

 The first row indicates to use the information stored in the **params.config** file (described later).
-Then we have the definition of the default resources for a process:
+Then follows the definition of the default resources for a process:

 .. code-block:: groovy
 	process {